John Henry Raap: Early life and career

-John Henry Raap was born August 1, 1840 in Lüdingworth, Hanover, Germany to Ernst Raap and Catharina M. (Cords) Raap.
+John Henry Raap was born August 1, 1840, in Lüdingworth, Kingdom of Hanover, to Ernst Raap and Catharina M. (Cords) Raap.
 The Raap family moved to America in 1854, settling in Chicago in a house on Cornell Street near Ashland Avenue.
 John Henry also had a sister named Minnie Dilcher.
 He had been confirmed in the German Lutheran Church, and remained an adherent of that faith.
 He learned to speak English fluently, and after arriving in Chicago he began working in a brick yard while attending a night school to prepare for a business career.

 Raap's first business venture, in 1859 at the age of 18, was a grocery store at the corner of Pratt Street and Milwaukee Avenue.
 He opened this business with a capital of only $50, and sold out at a considerable profit at the end of two years.
 At the outbreak of the Civil War, Raap enlisted in the volunteer service in Company A, under Captain Molotzy, and was sent to Cairo with seventeen other companies; these were the first troops raised in Chicago.
 At the expiration of seven months from date of enlistment Raap was mustered out of service, in consequence of continued ill health.

 He ran a general store for two years in the nearby town of Dunkel's Grove (now Addison, Illinois), and then disposed of this business and returned to the city in 1864 where he reopened in a frame building.
 He engaged in the flour and feed trade in this small building on Milwaukee Avenue, and when he opened his wholesale liquor house, he merged his smaller building into it.
 In 1870 he built his three-story brick buildings, known as Raap's block, a portion of which he occupied for his rapidly increasing business.
 Raap gradually extended his trade until he ranked among the most successful German businessmen in Chicago.
 After the block was completed, Raap successfully embarked in the saloon business, and in 1874 he became an importer and wholesale dealer in foreign and domestic wines and liquors.
 From 1873 to 1877, Raap was Captain of State Militia.

 Raap had a physical altercation with his brother-in-law, policeman John H. Dilcher, on the sidewalk in front of his saloon; after beating him, Raap went back into the saloon, leaving Dilcher on the sidewalk.
 Dilcher went back inside the saloon with other police officers and arrested Raap without a warrant.
 Raap filed an action against the arresting officers seeking to recover damages for assault and battery and false imprisonment.
 The trial court held in his favor and the officers sought review with the Supreme Court of Illinois; in 1874, the court determined that the treatment of Raap by the officers corroborated his allegation that they were not acting in their official duty but were assisting Dilcher in an act of revenge, affirming the previous court judgment.